jiayiliujiayi/work/worklogs.md

 #### BRST013

 - [x] standard pipelines

   - [x] infercnv _comment: very good seperation of the cell clusters_

-  - [x] umap _comment: very good seperation of the cells clusters, mainly clustered by singler annotations_
+  - [x] umap

+    _comment: very good seperation of the cells clusters, mainly clustered by singler annotations_

+    _comment2: epithelial cells are clustered by if they are pleural effusion cells_

   - [x] singler

 - [x] cancer

   - [x] pareto: find the genes enriched near each vertex

 - [ ] normal